mbudisic/MA563-S20/syllabus.md

 2. On the last day of class you will submit a **typed report on your project**.
 I will produce an official template that you will [clone using `git`](https://medium.com/@rvprasad/a-git-workflow-for-writing-papers-in-latex-4cfb31be4b06) and work on using either [Overleaf](https://www.overleaf.com/) or [local installation of LaTeX](https://www.latex-project.org/get/).
 3. In the final week, likely during the official final exam timeslot, I will schedule time for us to meet and present **10-min project presentations** to the class.

+**If you would like to [present your project at RAPS (Apr 17)](https://www.clarkson.edu/research-projects-showcase-raps), encouraged especially for students interested in dynamical systems, please let me know as early as you register that desire.
+You can definitely complete your project earlier in the semester, and then focus on the homeworks.**

 ### Exams

 There will be an in-class midterm following each of the first two topics (Chaos, Bifurcations).